 In most of this country garlic is harvested around the middle of July.
 I often get busy and miss harvesting until the papery skin over the heads has decomposed.
 Still, the cloves are good.
 In fact, I’m pretty sure I could leave it in the ground and dig it as I needed it, as we generally only have a week or two, per year when the ground is so frozen that it’s difficult to dig.is that I’ve accumulated a number of varieties, over the years and they’ve gotten mixed.
 Except for two or three, I’m often just guessing which variety I’m using.
 Oh well, they are ALL GOOD!

 The way one grows garlic is by breaking cloves from a head (the head is the bulb, which is composed of sections called cloves) and planting the cloves.
 I generally plant the cloves about 4” deep and about 8” apart.
 Most folk try to plant their garlic in October, several weeks before temperatures become really cool.
 This gives the cloves time to sprout and actually take root before cold weather hits, yet, they are not likely to grow too much and get set back by freezing weather, when their tops get frozen.
 A light mulch over the newly planted cloves is helpful.

 Garlic is very resilient.

 Having said that, I’ve planted garlic any time I have had cloves on hand, and it’s done pretty well.
-If I planted cloves in August, for instance, they’d just sit in the ground until moist conditions prevail.
-I even have volunteer garlic which comes up all over the garden.
+If I planted cloves in August, for instance, they’d just sit in the ground until moist conditions return.
+Regardless of when I plant, volunteers come up all over the garden.
 I try not to weed it out, as it produces a delicious, useful crop.
 I have planted garlic as late as February and gotten a decent crop.
 Frankly, garlic is not very picky.